-When the days shorten and the chill starts to creep in, ease into the season gently with a glass (or two) of full-bodied Mulled Wine.
-Cinnamon and spice bring the extra cozy and comfort to a warm sip of mulled wine.
-Get out the crockpot (a large saucepan works just as well) and follow our easy mulled wine recipe and be warmed from the inside out.
+When the days shorten and the chill starts to creep in, ease into the season gently with a glass (or two) of full-bodied mulled wine.
+Cinnamon and spice bring the extra cosy and comfort to a warm sip of mulled wine.
+Get out the slow cooker (a large saucepan works just as well) and follow our easy mulled wine recipe and be warmed from the inside out.

 Dial up the Christmassy feels and add a pinch or two of mixed spice.

-For easy refills, warm your mulled wine recipe in the crockpot
+For easy refills, warm your Mulled Wine in the crockpot.

 What goes well with a warm glass of spiced wine, you ask?
 Well, it is cheeseboard season after all, so impress your guests with a festive spread of cheeses, crackers, chutneys and mugs of classic mulled wine.
 Hosting a party?
-Serve it with classic Christmas appetizers like crispy prawn toast and warm goat’s cheese and red onion tartlets.
+Serve it with classic festive finger food like crispy prawn toasts and warm goat’s cheese and red onion tartlets.
 If you want more of a sit-down session, our easy mulled wine recipe goes wonderfully with a classic cheese fondue, rich pastas or beef stroganoff.

 When you want to serve the best mulled wine (we like that about you!), we’ve got you.
-Surprisingly, but excellent news if you’re on a budget, your best strategy is not to pick a top-end red wine.
-A fabulous wine’s qualities don’t always translate when heated, even when the heat is gentle, so choose an affordable jammy, full-flavored wine like a Merlot or a Grenache, or look out for red wine with tasting notes that mention berry and vanilla flavors.
+Surprisingly, but excellent news if you’re on a budget, your best strategy is not to pick a top-end red wine, because even a fabulous wine’s qualities don’t always translate when heated, even when the heat is gentle, so choose an affordable jammy, full-flavoured wine like a Merlot or a Grenache or look out for red wine with tasting notes that mention berry and vanilla flavours.
 These are mulled wine material!

 Already got a couple of bottles of left-over wine you’d like to finish off?
 Go ahead and use these, mixing it up will be just fine.

-- If you don’t have a bottle of brandy or cognac at hand, don’t worry!
+- If you don’t have a bottle of brandy or Cognac on hand, don’t worry!
 Use an orange liqueur instead.
 A splash of Grand Marnier will boost to this already citrusy mulled wine.
 Delicious!

-- Add depth of flavor and rich fruity sweetness with one or two cut Agen prunes or juicy dried figs. Magnifique!
+- Add depth of flavour and rich fruity sweetness with one or two cut prunes or juicy dried figs. Magnifique!

 - Dial up the festive feels and make a “Christmas spice” spiced wine.
 Just add a pinch or two of mixed spice and few orange slices or orange peels